 Proper documenting of objectives and deliverables in the form of artifacts leads to project success.
 Considering the wide range of artifacts available, we need to understand their differences and how their change affects our management plan.

 Therefore, in this article, we will look at different project management artifacts which make the project process transparent and measurable.
 Let's start with the basics!

-What are project artifacts?
+What are project artifacts in project management?

-Artifacts are documents linked to project management since project management needs to document deliverables and projects fully.
+Artifacts are documents linked to project management, since project management needs to document deliverables and projects fully.
 These documents align projects to business goals, address your client and sponsor requirements, and set up your team members' expectations.

 They are in some sense alive, which means artifacts are susceptible to change and are formally updated.
 They exist for a reason: to share information related to a project.
 An artifact is something you make, and as we said earlier, they are related to documents.